 While pre-existing assets are not generally considered part of marital property, a prenuptial agreement can be important to exclude forthcoming inheritances or prevent the division of a family business that grows during the marriage.
 It can also protect both partners in the marriage, not only the one with a greater amount of family wealth.

 Despite all efforts, a marriage will sometimes lead to divorce.
 Whether a prenup is in place or not, a high-asset divorce can be accompanied by unique considerations and concerns.
-A family law attorney may help people going through a divorce address key financial concerns and work to achieve a just settlement in property division, spousal support and other important matters.
+A Kentucky family law attorney may help people going through a divorce address key financial concerns and work to achieve a just settlement in property division, spousal support and other important matters.